DreamWorks Animation: Universal Pictures era (2016–present)

-On June 21, 2016, the acquisition was approved by the United States Department of Justice.
-The purchase was closed on August 22, 2016; the company now operates as a division of the Universal Filmed Entertainment Group.

-Although a spokesperson stated that Meledandri would work with Universal Pictures to determine "the most effective path forward for Illumination and DreamWorks Animation", he did not take over DreamWorks as was previously announced, and the two studios remain separate.
-Bonnie Arnold and Mireille Soria retained their positions as co-presidents of DreamWorks' Feature Animation division, while Margie Cohn will lead a television animation division for the entire Universal Pictures group.
-DreamWorks' digital, marketing, consumer products, and gaming divisions will be absorbed into NBCUniversal.

-On December 21, 2016, Mireille Soria stepped down from her position as co-president of DreamWorks' Feature Animation division.
+Although a spokesperson stated that Meledandri would work with Universal Pictures to determine "the most effective path forward for Illumination and DreamWorks Animation", he did not take over DreamWorks as was previously announced, and the two studios remain separate, and Meledandri instead became a consultant at DreamWorks.
+Arnold and Soria retained their positions as co-presidents of DreamWorks' Feature Animation division, while Margie Cohn would lead a television animation division for the entire Universal Studios group.
+DreamWorks' digital, marketing, consumer products, and gaming divisions were absorbed into NBCUniversal.
+On December 21, 2016, Soria stepped down from her position as co-president of DreamWorks' Feature Animation division.

 In January 2017, Christopher DeFaria joined DreamWorks Animation in the newly created position of president of the DreamWorks Feature Animation Group.
-As president, DeFaria will oversee all aspects of DWA's feature animation business, including slate strategy, development, production; innovation and technology; and business affairs.

-On August 1, 2017, it was announced that DreamWorks Animation and Blumhouse Productions would be working on Blumhouse's first animated film, Spooky Jack.
-The film was initially set to be released on September 17, 2021, but was removed from the release schedule as The Bad Guys took over its release date.

-On October 6, 2017, it was announced that Abhijay Prakash would be COO of DWA.
+As president, DeFaria oversaw all aspects of DWA's feature animation business, including slate strategy, development, production; innovation and technology; and business affairs.
+On February 15, Universal acquired a minority stake in Amblin Partners, which reunited DreamWorks Animation with a minority percentage of the DreamWorks Pictures label, its former parent company and distribution partner.
+On August 1, it was announced that DreamWorks Animation and Blumhouse Productions would be working on Blumhouse's first animated film, Spooky Jack.
+The film was initially set to be released on September 17, 2021, but was removed from the release schedule as The Bad Guys (2022) took over its release date.
+On October 6, it was announced that Abhijay Prakash would be COO of DWA.
 He was later promoted to president of the Universal Filmed Entertainment Group in February 2019 following the release of How to Train Your Dragon: The Hidden World, and DreamWorks Animation subsequently hired former Sony Pictures Imageworks head Randy Lake as the new chief operating officer of the company three months later.

-On November 13, 2017, it was announced that DreamWorks Animation had started a shorts program, called DreamWorks Shorts, which will show original animated short films before DWA's feature films, much akin to what Pixar and Walt Disney Animation Studios do for their feature films.
-The first short film to be produced under the program was Bird Karma, which premiered in Spring 2018.
+On November 13, 2017, it was announced that DreamWorks Animation had started a shorts program, called DreamWorks Shorts, which would show original animated short films before DWA's feature films, much akin to what Pixar and Walt Disney Animation Studios do for their feature films.
+The first short film to be produced under the program was Bird Karma, which premiered in Spring 2018, which was also attached to the Japanese theatrical release of The Boss Baby (2017).